July 29-31, 2016, Warbler’s Roost, South River

 Essentially I am data mining the audience so that I may study their personalities. 🙂

 I would like to thank Darren Copeland and Nadene Theriault-Copeland for their hospitality, and for inviting me to participate in this excellent show.
 There were other installations by Christine Charette, Yves Daoust, Darren Copeland and Dan Tapper, and an evening performance by the Roots Collective to start the weekend.
 Everything contrasted in such a way, to such a degree that each presentation illuminated all the others.
+It was a really great show.

 and here is the album: